Replay value: Alternate paths

 Some games give the player a choice of which path they want to take through the game.
 Two examples are Castlevania III: Dracula's Curse and Shadow the Hedgehog.
 In Castlevania III, Trevor Belmont can choose which path he takes to Dracula's castle.
 Additionally, the route he takes allows him to encounter three different companions.
 In Shadow the Hedgehog, Shadow must choose to do Neutral, Dark, or Hero actions in a stage, which affects what stages he travels to.
 The final, canonical ending is unlocked after completing all other endings.

 The first two Resident Evil games feature two main scenarios, each with its own protagonist, supporting characters and scripted sequence of events.
 Choosing one character over the other usually means following their own storyline, set along different routes but in the same location and occasionally crossing paths with the other character.
 Beating each scenario is required to get 100% completion, as well as all aspects of the story.

 In the point-and-click game genre, Indiana Jones and the Fate of Atlantis offers three paths.
 The paths are called; Wits, Fists and Team paths.
 In the first two paths, Indiana Jones leaves alone depending to complete mission basses on either thinking (wits) or fighting (fists) whereas in the third Sophia Hapgood (team) tags along.
 Another example appears in the game Blade Runner, where Ray McCoy has to decide where to head and with precise timing events may occur otherwise an alternate path then must be taken.
 These paths are random and some require time-accurate triggering.

 Procedural generation in roguelike games leads to high replayability, as no two games are alike.

 Performance grading

 A number of modern multi-level games, especially puzzle games, encourage players to repeat and master previously completed levels with a star rating or a letter-grading system, in which the player will be graded for how well they performed in finishing each level.
 Such a system intends to encourage players to find ways to play certain levels better than they did before and achieve the highest performance rating for each level.
-Games such as Bayonetta and Metal Gear Rising Revengeance have a high learning curve that encourages players to try and get the highest scores possible.
+Games such as Bayonetta and Metal Gear Rising Revengeance have a high learning curve that encourages players to try to get the highest scores possible.